10th Conference of the International Woman Suffrage Alliance

 The 10th Conference of the International Woman Suffrage Alliance put emphasis on international and global feminist cooperation.
 This was particularly the case for the cooperation between the British and the American women's movement, a line supported by the Six Point Group and the American National Woman's Party.
+Delegates from this National Woman's Party traveled to Paris as a delegation to seek admission into the Alliance.
+Further to its theme of equality, the Alliance included both enfranchised and disenfranchised women.